Lukasseirl/Tiny_Tapeout_Scoreboard/docs/info.md

 <img width="1888" height="221" alt="grafik" src="https://github.com/user-attachments/assets/d800f7e6-527b-4013-8ee4-8b3e377d5a46" />

-If only the count down signal toggles, then we see the counter counting down again until it finally reaches 0.
+If only the count down signal toggles, then we see the counter counting down until it finally reaches 0.
+This shows that the counter modules works as supposed to.

 <img width="2524" height="225" alt="grafik" src="https://github.com/user-attachments/assets/23cc4b4d-fcc3-4d30-a9f8-cd3fed1f4a59" />